 Large kitchen island designs

 “For larger islands, if you want granite or stone tops in one piece, then the maximum feasible is 3 metres long without visible joins, due to the slab sizes available,” Moore continues.
 If you’re using composite or concrete worktops, you can go larger.
 Remember that if an island is too big, it will be laborious to walk around, might be difficult to lean over to clean the top, and you may have trouble getting its worktop into the kitchen in one piece!
-You may be best to opt for a dual island layout instead.
+You may be best to opt for a dual island layout instead, especially if you've chosen a cool kitchen flooring idea, which you'll want to show off.

 Choosing a kitchen island shape